Syria rebels struggle to advance in new Aleppo offensive

 Video published by activists showed frantic residents digging through a collapsed building and pulling out at least one body.
 Abdelrahman said others were still believed to be buried in the wreckage.

-The rebels, who have grown suspicious over some Kurdish militants’ ties with Assad, also threatened to confront groups they said were linked to the militant Kurdish Worker’s Party (PKK) in neighbouring Turkey.
+The rebels, who have grown suspicious over some Kurdish militants’ ties with Assad, also threatened to confront groups they said were linked to the militant Kurdish Worker’s Party (PKK) in neighboring Turkey.

-Turkey, which has thrown its weight behind the opposition and allows the Syrian rebels sanctuary, is woried about the autonomy-seeking PKK taking advantage of the unrest in Syria to strike inside its borders.
+Turkey, which has thrown its weight behind the opposition and allows the Syrian rebels sanctuary, is worried about the autonomy-seeking PKK taking advantage of the unrest in Syria to strike inside its borders.

-In Aleppo’s Kurdish neighbourhood of Sheikh Maqsoud, rebels said they had captured at least eight men from the shabbiha - Syrian slang for pro-Assad militias.
+In Aleppo’s Kurdish neighborhood of Sheikh Maqsoud, rebels said they had captured at least eight men from the shabbiha - Syrian slang for pro-Assad militias.
 Some of the captives were killed, they said.

 It was unclear if the victims were Kurds, a stateless ethnic group who stretch over much of the region and have so far been split over their support for the uprising.
 The current head of Syria’s political opposition in exile is a Kurd.